Configure Azure services for use with Configuration Manager

-- Configure the Azure environment: On the App page of the wizard, you select the Azure environment that you use.
+- Configure the Azure environment: On the App page of the wizard, select the Azure environment that you use.
 See the content for each service to learn if it supports only the public Azure cloud, or if it can support a private cloud.

-For information about Azure web apps, see Authentication and authorization in Azure App Service, and Web Apps overview
+For information about Azure web apps, see Authentication and authorization in Azure App Service, and Web Apps overview.

-The Azure services web app connects your Configuration Manager site to Azure AD and is a prerequisite for using Azure services with your infrastructure.
+The Azure services web app registration connects your Configuration Manager site to Azure AD and is a prerequisite for using Azure services with your infrastructure.
 To do this: